sv3nd/sv3nd.github.io/content/04event-time-join-with-kafka-streams.md

 - The ability to create a stateful stream by creating a [local though fault-tolerant state stores](https://docs.confluent.io/current/streams/developer-guide.html#state-stores).
 These state stores are local, persistent (backed by a Kafka topic) and transparently re-created on any node in case of restart.

 - In particular, [window store](https://docs.confluent.io/current/streams/developer-guide.html#fault-tolerant-state-stores) are an awesome feature that greatly simplifies stream processing since they automatically clean up old data from the local buffer.
-Also, They allow us to store value associated to a key and a timestamp, like this: `kv.put(key, value, timestamp)` and then retrieve all values for this key within a given time range, like this:  `kv.fetch(key, fromTime, toTime)`.
+Also, They allow us to store value associated to a key and a timestamp, like this: `store.put(key, value, timestamp)` and then retrieve all values for this key within a given time range, like this:  `store.fetch(key, fromTime, toTime)`.

 - The API allow us to [listen to several topics at once](https://docs.confluent.io/current/streams/javadocs/org/apache/kafka/streams/kstream/KStreamBuilder.html#stream-org.apache.kafka.common.serialization.Serde-org.apache.kafka.common.serialization.Serde-java.lang.String...-) and even to listen to a [topic name regexp](https://docs.confluent.io/current/streams/javadocs/org/apache/kafka/streams/kstream/KStreamBuilder.html#stream-java.util.regex.Pattern-) !
 This simple feature removes the need in this case of specific API for multiple inputs like [Flink's CoProcessFunction](https://ci.apache.org/projects/flink/flink-docs-release-1.3/api/java/org/apache/flink/streaming/api/functions/co/CoProcessFunction.html).